dvgiannis/Document-Understanding/README.md

-# Document-Understanding
+# Document-Understanding with AI
-Code used during the master's thesis on "Document Understanding with AI"
+Code used during the master's thesis